EngineerBetter/engineerbetter-hugo/content/blog/product-thinking.md

 Product thinking is a set of processes used to **identify, understand and prioritise problems** faced by a known set of **customers**, and then systematically **build and validate solutions** that are expected to have an **ongoing lifespan**.

 **Product thinking is in contrast to project execution**.
 When discussing a project one assumes that there will one day be a 'finished' state.
 This project's success is determined by meeting a fixed set of requirements by a given date and within a given budget (the ['iron triangle'](/blog/escaping-iron-triangle)).
-Product thinking, on the other hand, is a mindset that allows one to create continuous desried and meaningful value by allowing for a product to evolve based on real and demonstrable needs that can be evidenced.
+Product thinking, on the other hand, is a mindset that allows one to create continuous desired and meaningful value by allowing for a product to evolve based on real and demonstrable needs that can be evidenced.

 > ### A real conversation with banking IT executives
 > Deejay: How do you know when a project has been successful?